 At this point you can export the model, but if you want your avatar to actually hold the sabers in game you should Start pose mode and create closed fists.
 Rotate bones on one of the avatars hands.
 What I do is tick the x-axis option under options to work on both hands at once.
 If you forget to do that, simply select the bones you rotated, CTRL+C. Then select the same bones on the other hand and press CTRL+SHIFT+V. After you create closed fists (note that the fingers should be closed around imaginary saber) you can save pose to a shape key.
 Then Clear all transformation (right-click the view) and Stop the pose mode (both of these are in the CATS plugin tab).
 The shape keys can be accessed in Unity by clicking on your prefab's body in the hierarchy window under Skinned mesh renderer in the inspector.
 (If you are creating an avatar for VRChat you can go to Eye tracking and Visemes and create more shape keys if you want your avatar to be able to blink, have eyes tracked and be able to lip sync.
 You need to choose closed eye visemes for the eyes and choose 3 corresponding mouth visemes (A, O and CH) out of which 15 will be generated).

-Export your model through the CATS plugin options or File->Export.
-The plugin will tell you that you should have max 4 textures if you use more (I don't know if this is a standard but VRChat SDK will show you an error if you have more materials than 4, my avatars with 14ish textures worked just fine but their performance was lower than when using just 1 texture.
+If you try to export the model through CATS plugin it might tell you that you should have max 4 textures if you use more (I don't know if this is a standard but VRChat SDK will show you an error if you have more materials than 4, my avatars with 14ish textures worked just fine but their performance was lower than when using just 1 texture.
 Anyway it's easier to work with less textures so I suggest you do this).

 Under Optimization in the CATS plugin there you can atlas your materials if need be (another plugin needed).
 Under Material tab you can combine the same materials (which should have already happened during 'Fix Model') into one and convert them to png if need be.
 Under Atlas you can atlas all or just selected materials to one single texture.
 First you need to click on generate list and then you can select which textures to atlas.
 Then click on Save atlas and choose the location where to save it.
 It won't be part of the fbx you will be exporting so you will have to manually copy it to the Materials folder in your Unity project.
 Creating an atlas saves a lot of work in Unity where you have to set all shaders to Beat Saber ones and add the textures (note: if your model looks dim even with unlit shaders it is most probably because Unity defaults to gray color for base color - change it to white).